COURSE

 EMPHASIS

-This course focusses on interfacing projects using the Arduino open source electronics prototyping platform
+This course focuses on interfacing projects using the Arduino open source electronics prototyping platform.

-STRATEGIES Units are project based.
+STRATEGIES Code units are project-based.
 Teacher demonstrations and hands-on circuit research and assembly provide the students with the necessary terminology and methodology to meet the expectations.
 Classroom discussions, collaborative and co-operative learning, research, report writing and taking notes will assist students in achieving success.
 Upon completion of this course, students will demonstrate the ability to apply skills and knowledge to practical situations that involve the completion of work assignments and problem-solving activities.

 STRANDS Fundamentals: Arduino Architecture, digital logic theory, integrated circuits, peripheral components, solar technology and applications